 And yet.
 And yet.

-In 1955, at a meeting of the Southern Historical Association in Memphis, Tenn., the novelist William Faulkner shared the platform with a group of black and white educators.
+In 1955, at a meeting of the Southern Historical Association in Memphis, Tennessee, the novelist William Faulkner shared the platform with a group of Black and White educators.
 His very presence was a daring act of defiance at a time when whites across the region were rallying to the defense of racial segregation and the White Citizens Councils—Klansmen in business suits— ruled his home state.
 This was not an easy choice for Faulkner.
-While he was a Nobel Prize winner in literature, he lived in Oxford, Miss.
+While he was a Nobel Prize winner in literature, he lived in Oxford, Mississippi.
 Most of his friends and neighbors believed that segregation was right and just and moral.
 If he was emmeshed in a quarrel with his region, it was a lover’s quarrel for he was Southern to the core.

 But when it came his turn to speak, he did not mince words.
 Whatever the difficulties of ending segregation, he said, it was essential to recognize the core of segregation’s inhumanity.
 Those who loved the South had a special obligation to “speak now against the day, when our Southern people who will resist to the last these inevitable changes… say, “Why didn’t someone tell us this before?
 Tell us this in time.”